Sustainable3DCities/Daylight_Factor/README.md

 <br>

 ## Daylight Factor definition:
-The Daylight Factor is defined as
+The Daylight Factor is defined as the percentage ratio of the illuminance in a room compared to the illuminance on a horizontal plane under an unobstructed hemisphere with an overcast sky.
 <br>
 <br>